ysfchn/SamFetch/README.md

 #### Downloading firmwares

-Samsung gives firmwares as encrypted binaries.
-SamFetch gives an option to download firmware decrypted while downloading it or you can download it encrypted and decrypt manually yourself.
-When you get firmware details with `/binary`, SamFetch gives a `decrypt_key` (represented as hex string).
-Then you can give the key to `/download` endpoint by setting `decrypt` query parameter with your `decrypt_key`.
+Normally, Samsung gives firmware files as encrypted.
+To actually get the firmware archive, you need to decrypt it before.
+SamFetch can decrypt firmware files on-the-fly, so in both method (decrypt and non-decrypt) you see no difference when downloading the firmwares.

+To enable decryption in `/download` endpoint, you need to give a decryption key which can be found in `/firmware/:region/:model/:firmware` endpoint.
+Get the `decrypt_key` and pass it to `/download` endpoint with `decrypt` query parameter.

 If you prefer to decrypt firmwares manually, sadly you can't do it with SamFetch (as it is an web application not a CLI), but you can use [Samloader](https://github.com/nlscc/samloader) which has a `decrypt` command.

 #### Partial downloads

 When an encrypted file has decrypted, the file size becomes slightly different from the encrypted file.
-The thing is, SamFetch sends the firmware size, so your download client can show a progress bar and calculate ETA.
+The thing is, SamFetch reports the firmware size, so your download client can show a progress bar and calculate ETA.
 However, when the decrypted size is not equal with actual size, download clients will stop the downloads.
-To fix failed downloads, **SamFetch won't send the firmware size when decrypting has enabled.**
+To fix failed downloads, **SamFetch won't report the firmware size when decrypting has enabled.**

 #### Verifing the files

-Samsung (Kies) servers only gives a CRC hash value which is for encrypted file, but as SamFetch can also decrypt the file while sending it to user, it is not possible to know the hash of the firmware.
+Samsung (Kies) servers only gives a CRC hash value which is for encrypted file, but as SamFetch can also decrypt the file while sending it to user, it is not possible to know the hash of the decrypted firmware.
 You can download encrypted the file and decrypt manually after checking the CRC.

-#### Updating your SamFetch instance
+#### Updating your SamFetch instance (Heroku)

 There are several ways to update your Heroku app when it is deployed from deploy button, however the easiest one is deleting your old deployed app and deploying it again from deploy button.
 If you want to keep the same URL, you can always rename your app in Heroku dashboard, renaming app also changes the app URL.